English or SEN? Does it really matter who manages the delivery of a reading intervention?

 This is not to say that some children don’t have more difficulty than others with reading!
 Of course they do.
 That is why interventions are required, and why they must be rigorously designed and implemented.
 But ‘difficulty’ is not the same thing as ‘disability’.

-There is another way of dealing with the problem of reading difficulty: an instructional deficit approach.
+There is another way of dealing with the problem of reading difficulty: that the deficit to be addressed is in the nature of the instruction, not the child.
 What has worked for other children has not worked for this child, so we need to provide explicit, systematic teaching that has been demonstrated to be effective by objective, replicated research.
 We need to organise the content carefully, carry out detailed assessment to identify known and unknown material, and teach using the most efficient methods to build accuracy, fluency and retention.

 What if we put such an intervention in English, where it belongs – after all, reading is an essential part of the English curriculum?
 What if we use a well-designed intervention – with proven results – where the student catches up rapidly so that they have minimal time out of class?
 And they do catch up – totally!
 In a short space of time they are reading at the same level as their peers.
 What is the outcome for child?
 Knowledge.
 Confidence.
 Independence.